brettz9/webappfind/executable-builder/README.md

         (e.g., to save to a config file, to build an icon file in a predictable location along with the other file data, etc.); if done by right-click, could do in `filebrowser-enhanced` at least
+1. *Other executable types*
+    1. Option to accept *URL shortcut file for dropping onto* and use its URL with hard-baked file params; see `urlshortcut` method for format of this file so as to be able to parse it for the URL; for Executable Builder, this would be HTML drag-and-drop, but could be AppleScript for direct
 1. [atyourcommand](https://github.com/brettz9/atyourcommand)
     1. Support *direct integration of commands* into AtYourCommand
 1. *Demo* todos